One-Loop Radiative Corrections to the QED Casimir Energy: Fermionic Loop

 \section{Fermionic Loop}

-In this section, we calculate radiative correction to the Casimir energy due to fermionic loop \raisebox{-3.2mm}{ }.
+In this section, we calculate NLO radiative correction to the Casimir energy due to fermionic loop \raisebox{-3.2mm}{ }.
 We use the MIT bag boundary condition on the plates.
 According to MIT bag boundary condition there is no flux of fermions through the boundary, this means that

 where $ j^\mu$ indicates the current of the Dirac field and $ n_\mu $ is the normal unit vector to the boundary, or more strictly it implies to complete confinement of the spinor field.
-Then MIT bag boundary condition turns out to be \cite{az,ax,ac}
+Note that, ideal conductor boundary condition for the electromagnetic field and bag boundary conditions for the spinor field can go together.
+This can be seen from the field equations (Maxwell equations) written in the form